 The accompanying notes to the financial statements provide information essential to a full understanding of the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 18 through 31 in this report.

 OTHER INFORMATION

 In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information ("RSI").
 The budgetary comparison schedule is included as RSI for the General Fund.